michmaml/Covension/README.md

-Virus tracker straight from your browser view
+Virus tracker straight from your browser view.